thecodemonkey86/SimpleLoggerForDotNet/README.md

 # SimpleLoggerForDotNet
 If you just want to write a simple log file in .net/C# projects you are in the right place.
-Easy to set up and use
+Easy to set up and use, no complicated XML/AssemblyInfo configuration

 How to use